nauam/Courses/docs/developer/06-logging-plugins.md

 A Logging provider stores or forwards execution log data.

-### About QW Control Logging
+### About Rundeck Logging

-When QW Control executes a Job or adhoc execution, it runs workflow steps across multiple nodes and channels all output from these steps into a log for the execution.
+When Rundeck executes a Job or adhoc execution, it runs workflow steps across multiple nodes and channels all output from these steps into a log for the execution.
 This log contains the output from each step, as well as metadata about the context that the event occurred in, such as the node name, date stamp, and contextual data about the step being executed.

 This logging system consists of these components: